 Category Tips: 1.
 Facebook, LinkedIn, Google+ and YouTube entries include corporate, nonprofit, agency and freelance pages.
 2. Forums & Wikis may be entered in any appropriate Website, Electronic or Social Media categories.
 3. Public Safety & Emergency materials may be entered in the Government categories, and any other appropriate categories.

 APEX awards are based on excellence in graphic design, editorial content and the success of the entry—in the opinion of the judges—in achieving overall communications effectiveness and excellence.

 Who are the judges?

-The panel of judges includes John De Lellis, Concepts Editor & Publisher; Kenneth J. Turtoro, a senior publishing executive with Shain+Oringer; Christine Turner, Contributing Editor of Writer's Web Watch and Writing That Works; and Bill Londino, Consulting Editor of Writer's Web Watch.
+The panel of judges includes John De Lellis, Concepts Editor & Publisher; Kenneth J. Turtoro, noted circulation executive and marketing director for the New York agency, Shain+Oringer; Christine Turner, Contributing Editor of Writer's Web Watch and Writing That Works; and Bill Londino, Consulting Editor of Writer's Web Watch.

 Who can enter APEX?

 The APEX AWARDS Competition is open to communicators in corporate, nonprofit and independent settings—including companies, freelancers, advertising and communications agencies, associations, national, regional, state/provincial, city and local government agencies, and other public and private institutions.